kaichevannes/leetcode-solutions/README.md

 Rebuild and run tests using:
 ninja && ctest --output_on_failure -R TestSuiteName

+To run only unit tests add:
+-E _RapidCheck

+Most of the time this should work:
+-E _R

+To run only the property tests:
+-R TestSuiteName_R

 To avoid having to add the --output-on-failure flag when manually testing, add this environment variable: export CTEST_OUTPUT_ON_FAILURE=1